chainguard-dev/edu/content/chainguard/migration/migrating-node.md

 ## Installing further dependencies

 Sometimes your applications will require further dependencies, either at build-time, runtime or both.
-Wolfi has large number of software packaged already, so you are likely to be able to install common packages via `apk add`, but be aware that packages may be named differently than in other distributions.
+Wolfi has large number of software packages available, so you are likely to be able to install common packages via `apk add`, but be aware that packages may be named differently than in other distributions.